About the Issue

 The cat population is far from healthy in Canada.
-In 2011, more than 50,000 were euthanized because the shelters weren’t able to find homes for them.
-Twice as many cats are dumped in shelters compared to dogs, and whereas 30 per cent of dogs are reunited with their owners, less than five per cent of cats are returned home.
+An estimated 261,000 cats in shelters did not find homes in 2016.
+Twice as many cats are dumped in shelters compared to dogs, and whereas 68 per cent of stray dogs are reunited with their owners, only 10 per cent of cats are returned home.

-Estimates indicate that most of those cats — as many as 40% — are allowed to roam unsupervised outdoors.
+Estimates indicate that many of those cats — as many as 30-40% — are allowed to roam unsupervised outdoors.
 Outdoor cats are exposed to a variety of threats, including diseases (e.g., FIV, FLV, cancer, heartworm), vehicle collisions, and fights with wildlife and other cats.
-The Canadian Federation of Humane Societies is one of many organizations that urges cat owners to keep their pets indoors unless the cat is supervised or in an enclosure.
+Humane Canada (The Canadian Federation of Humane Societies) is one of many organizations that urges cat owners to keep their pets indoors unless the cat is supervised or in an enclosure.

 While cats’ independent natures might lead some people to treat them like something between pet and wildlife, we owe them the same level of care we give dogs.